wxyangf/wxyangf-air-purifier-box/README.md

 no flow rate tests, because it will heavily depend on the fans you decide to use.

+TODO:

+* write a proper bom
+* add assembly instructions
+* update the clip design to not self loosen if turned CCW
+* add design for decorative side panels

 images:

 ![image of air purifier in side profile](./assets/profile.jpg)